by Melanie Nathan, November 24, 2011

-This week after I visited Truro Church, the Heritage Foundation , The Family Research Council and the C Street Family, I sought refuge in the Holocaust Museum, located in ironic proximity to the former organizations, all of which foster propaganda, scapegoating and stereotyping.
+This week after I visited Truro Church, the Heritage Foundation , The Family Research Council and the 133 C Street Family, I sought refuge in the Holocaust Museum, located in ironic proximity the latter organizations which foster propaganda, scapegoating and stereotyping.

 This week is the week of Thanksgiving and when I entered the building that screams “never again” this thanksgiving I refuse to be me!

 Today Melanie Nathan carries my name.[i]
 She may cry, shudder as the elevator meets that floor – the one that attempts to yield the horror of my last ride; but she will never know my pain.
 I am dead, unable to give thanks for the momentary memory.
-Perhaps all I can impart is that which you all promised in my name and the other 5,999,999, when you said “never again.”
+Perhaps all I can impart is that which you all promised in my name and the other 5,999,999 – “never again?”

 I think about all my brothers, my sisters and my gender neutral siblings – in Africa who are targets this very day – and am I supposed to be thankful “as me?”